Kulaib ibn Rabiah

 Kulaib ibn Rabi'ah al-Taghlibi (Arabic: كليب بن ربيعة التغلبي) also known as Wa'il al-Taghlibi was a pre-Islamic tribal chief and the first of the Adnanites to become a king over them.
 Under his rule, the Adnanites gained prominence in the Arabian Peninsula over their Qahtanite counterparts.
-Kulaib's assassination in 494 CE sparked the Basus War.
+Kulaib's assassination in 494 AD sparked the Basus War.

 Biography

 Family

 His full lineage is given as: Kulaib, son of Rabiah, son of al-Harith, son of Zuhayr, son of Jashm, son of Bakr, son of Habib, son of 'Amr, son of Ghanim, son of Taghlib ibn Wa'il.
 Hence, he is from the Taghlib tribe.
 Kulaib's descent from Adnan is also confirmed by the fact that Taghlib is descended from Adnan.
 Adnan's descent from the biblical patriarch Ishmael hence makes Kulaib amongst the later generation of Ishmaelites.

 Kulaib was the brother of the famous poet 'Udayy ibn Rabiah, more commonly known as Abu Layla al-Muhalhel.
 Kulaib also had a son named al-Jarw, who would succeed him in the ruling of the Taghlib.